hoglundmio186-lab/happybirthday-marie.github.io/README.md

 </head>
 <body>
   <h1>💖 Happy Birthday, Marie! 💖</h1>
+  <p>Dear Marie,</p>
-  <p>Even though we haven’t known each other for very long, it already feels like you’ve been a part of our lives forever.
-It feels like just yesterday when we all played ACNH together for the first time — and somehow, from that moment, everything just felt right.</p>
+  <p>Although we haven't known you for that long, it already feels like you've been in our lives forever.
+It feels like just yesterday when we first played ACNH together, and somehow from that moment, everything just felt right.</p>

-  <p>You may be older than us, but you’ve always made us feel equal — like we truly belong.
-You bring such warmth, patience, and care into every conversation, and you always make sure everyone feels comfortable and included.</p>
+  <p>You may be older than us, but you have always made us feel at an equal level, like we truly belong.
+You bring such warmth, patience, and care into every conversation, making sure everyone is comfortable and included.
+With you, we can be ourselves completely.
+With you, we always end up laughing.
+And with you, there's never a dull moment.</p>

-  <p>We love you so much, and we’re so grateful for every moment we’ve shared so far.
-Thank you for being such a wonderful friend — for your kindness, your humor, and for being *you.*</p>
+  <p>We love you so much and are just so grateful for each and every moment we've spent together so far.
+Thank you for being such an amazing friend—for your kindness, your sense of humor, and for just being yourself.
+Here's to many more cozy calls, endless laughter, and new memories together.</p>
   <p>With all our love,<br><b>Kachow, Lu & Mio</b></p>

   <div class="heart">💗💗💗</div>